 Melody McCloskey is the co-founder and CEO of StyleSeat, the leading destination for booking beauty and wellness appointments.
-Her aim was to create a space where industry experts could showcase their work, connect with clients, and build their business, while clients could discover new services and providers and book appointments on the go.
-Today, the platform has over 400,000 beauty professionals in over 16,000 US cities and has powered over $3.2 billion appointmentqs.
+Launching the company, her aim was to create a space where industry experts could showcase their work, connect with clients, and build their business, while clients could discover new services and providers and book appointments on the go.
+Today, the platform has over 400,000 beauty professionals in over 16,000 US cities and has powered over $3.2 billion appointments.
 For her work with StyleSeat, McCloskey (who’s also an advisor to Stanford Business School’s Silicon Valley Project, and a mentor for the Thiel Fellowship) was named Fast Company’s Most Creative People in Business, one of Inc. Magazine’s Top Women to Watch in Technology, and one of Business Insider’s Most Stylish People in Silicon Valley.

 What’s one practice, goal, or purpose that helps get you out of bed each day?

 Even when it’s tough, my work really does that for me.
 When people first hear about StyleSeat, they think it’s a company about leisure time and vanity.
 But that’s a huge misconception; we’re actually the opposite.
 When we started doing market research for our product, we learned that half of all women in the beauty service industry need to have separate jobs to support their families.
 The business wasn’t built to support its workers, so we’ve created a way for it to do that.
 On the client side, we have seen the data on the powerful connection between self-care and confidence.
 So we devised a way to give more customers access to cost-effective beauty services.
 Seeing the two sides of that business grow and come to life is incredibly motivating.